JervenBolleman/hashpan/README.md

 and a Luhn check digit.
 This is based on my [extensive research](http://en.wikipedia.org/wiki/Bank_card_number) on the subject and I admit I am missing Diners Club cards and American Express, although I wouldn't exactly say I'm missing them.
+But they are not in the hacker list which is presented to be representative of the target data.

 I am also assuming that all the IINs I can crack show up in the hacker list, as looking at all possible numbers takes me into the